Skip to Content

 Uber

-Taking an Uber is another excellent option to get to the main stops of your 3 day itinerary in Rio de Janeiro.
+Taking an Uber is another excellent option to reach the city’s landmarks.
 Besides offering convenience, they are ideal if you don’t want to ride local taxis as Uber drivers are more trustworthy.
 Bear in mind that the Uber Black service costs more because they use newer car models.

 Bus

-If you are looking for a fast yet cheap way to get around, taking the bus is also a good option.
+If you are looking for a fast yet cheap way to get around, take the bus.
 The ticket cost for the bus is anywhere from R$2.50 to R$4, depending on your route.

 DAY 1: THE HIGHLIGHTS